parthratra59/Manufac_analytics/README.md

 ### About the Application##

-This project is a Wine Analysis Dashboard built using Vite and Typescript, a blazing fast build tool for modern web development, along with React for creating dynamic user interfaces.
-It provides statistical analysis of the Wine Data Set, calculating various measures such as mean, median, and mode for Flavanoids and Gamma values.
+This Wine Analysis Dashboard is built using Vite and TypeScript for blazing fast development and enhanced type safety.
+It's worth noting that while React itself remains actively maintained, the React team has deprecated official support for Vite as a build tool.
+This decision is documented here (https://legacy.reactjs.org/docs/getting-started.html).
+Despite this limitation, Vite's speed and modern development features make it a popular choice for React projects.
+The dashboard provides statistical analysis of the Wine Data Set, calculating measures such as mean, median, and mode for Flavanoids and Gamma values.